Category

 Your Company, Your Calendar

-AlertMedia’s 2023 safety calendar is the best way to get a bird’s-eye view of your organization’s upcoming safety plans.
-And while we included some baked-in events like safety holidays and sample ideas to get you started, most of the document is blank.
+AlertMedia’s 2025 safety calendar offers the best way to get a bird’s-eye view of your organization’s upcoming safety plans.
+While we included some baked-in events like safety holidays and sample ideas to get you started, most of the document is blank.
 That’s because only a custom safety calendar that takes your business risks and priorities into account is worthwhile.
 Relying on something off the rack won’t enable you to consider all of the variables that make your company unique, and it might even waste your time by focusing your attention on something inapplicable to your business.

 Ultimately, only you and your employees know how to meet your safety challenges, but a safety calendar is a big help when pulling it all together.